RISE-Dependable-Transport-Systems/SUFI/Parse outputs/ReadMe-Parse.md

-Note that these parsing scripts are written to parse the outputs of the **LC-Assertive parameter - stuck-at-value fault model**, therefore, if you want to use these to other parameters and fault models you may need to change the **"row"** numbers when it extracts data from **csv** file.
+Note that these parsing scripts are written to parse the outputs of the **LC-Assertive parameter - stuck-at-value fault model**, therefore, if you want to use them to other parameters and fault models you may need to change the **"row"** numbers when it extracts data from **csv** file.